 450SLC Becker Mexico Cassette install part 2 – Upgrading the speakers

 I am currently upgrading the radio in my 1977 Mercedes 450SLC.
 It currently has a Pioneer MP3/CD Player I had installed not long after I purchased the car in 2003.
 The Pioneer came out of my old 300E and was installed in early 2002.
 As well as the Pioneer CD player, the car also had Pioneer speakers.
 These pre-dated my ownership of the car.
 Looking them up online, they appeared to be late 90s vintage, and were sold as drop in speakers for Chrysler models.
-They had connectors I had not seen before, which must be the Chrysler connectors.
+The installer must have replaced the Chrysler connectors with Becker.

 In part 1, I covered procuring and testing the radio.
 In this section I will cover the speakers.
 Upgrading speakers on a Mercedes of this vintage is not easy.
 The mounting points are really tight and the speakers sizes are very small.
 The 107 is most similar to the W116.
 The right hand drive W116 never got the dash upgrade that the rest of the cars did, so 107 speakers were pretty much identical throughout the production run.